 About The Motley Fool Stock Advisor and IBD Leaderboard

 The Motley Fool Stock Advisor service launched in 2002 with a focus on finding potentially explosive growth stocks.
 Among other picks, Stock Advisor recognized the value in companies like Costco, Amazon, Priceline.com, and Gilead long before they ballooned into the mega-cap stocks they are today.
-All told over the past 18 years, the service’s picks have seen a total return of well over 300%.
+All told over the past 21 years, the service’s picks have generated a total return of more than 400%.

 The main thing that you get with Stock Advisor is two stock recommendations each month.
-That may not sound like much, but these two picks are highly researched and each come with an in-depth report into why the companies are poised for growth.
-Typically, Stock Advisor picks are meant to be held over the long term (for at least a few years), so the service is best suited for value investors who are looking to buy and hold.
+That may not sound like much, but these two picks are highly researched.
+They each come with an in-depth report into why the companies are poised for growth.
+Typically, Stock Advisor picks are meant to be held for at least a few years, so the service is best suited for long-term growth investors who are looking to buy and hold.

-The IBD Leaderboard has been around since 2011 and itself has a strong track record of beating the market.
-Stock picks are based on investor William O’Neal’s “CAN SLIM” strategy (more on that later), so they tend to be short- to medium-term picks based on a combination of fundamental and technical signals.
+The IBD Leaderboard has been around since 2011 and also has a strong track record of beating the market.
+Stock picks are based on investor William O’Neal’s “CAN SLIM” strategy (more on that later), so they tend to be short to medium-term picks based on a combination of fundamental and technical signals.

-What you get with the IBD Leaderboard is a bit more involved than what Stock Advisor offers.
+IBD Leaderboard is a bit more involved than Stock Advisor.
 The in-depth research is similar, but each pick is accompanied by annotated technical charts that illustrate entry and exit targets, stop levels, and more.
 The system is still easy to follow, but it requires significantly more attention on a day-to-day basis than Stock Advisor’s monthly picks.

-The Motley Fool Stock Advisor and IBD Leaderboard are both stock picking services that offer detailed research in addition to picks.
-To some extent, both services also rely on fundamental information – although this is true to a much greater extent for Stock Advisor.
+The Motley Fool Stock Advisor and IBD Leaderboard are both stock picking services that offer detailed stock research in addition to picks.
+To an extent, both services rely on fundamental information, particularly with respect to growth potential – although this is true to a much greater extent for Stock Advisor.

 Stock Advisor vs. IBD Leaderboard: Stock Picks

-Stock Advisor and IBD Leaderboard use entirely different systems for picking stocks, and so it should come as little surprise that they’ve had very different results.
+Stock Advisor and IBD Leaderboard use entirely different systems for picking stocks.
+So, it should come as little surprise that they’ve had very different results.